Updated May 2026

 What Is CPL?

 CPL stands for characters per line.
-It counts every character in a subtitle line, including spaces and punctuation.
+It counts every character on a subtitle line, including spaces and punctuation.

-A subtitle with a CPL of 45 has 45 characters on that line.
-A two-line subtitle with a CPL limit of 42 has a maximum of 84 characters total across both lines.
+A subtitle line with a CPL of 45 has 45 characters.
+A two-line subtitle at a 42 CPL limit holds a maximum of 84 characters across both lines.

 Common CPL Guidelines

 These are not universal rules.
 The right limit depends on the output format, the platform, and the language.
-Some languages produce longer translated text than the original, which affects how tightly the CPL limit needs to be applied.
+Some languages produce longer translated text than the original, which affects how tightly the CPL limit needs to be applied; see subtitles by language for how this varies.
+For most online video, 42 to 47 CPL per line is a reasonable working range.
+Netflix's timed text style guide, for example, specifies a maximum of 42 characters per line, and the academic subtitling standards proposed by Karamitroglou (1998) recommend comparable limits.

 Why Line Length Matters